-- Develop your ability to think, work and create from an Earth-centred perspective; - Build your knowledge about the interconnectedness and interdependence of all life on Earth; - Build your knowledge about ancient and emerging approaches to Earth-centred governance; - Hone your ability to analyse, critique and challenge problematic anthropocentric (humancentred) approaches to environmental, economic and political governance that are contributing to the destruction of the living world; - Connect and collaborate with a network of like-minded, multi-disciplinary professionals; - Engage at a personal and professional level, with a positive vision for the future.
+- Develop your ability to think, work and create from an Earth-centred perspective; - Build your knowledge about the interconnectedness and interdependence of all life on Earth; - Build your knowledge about ancient and emerging approaches to Earth-centred governance; - Learn about ecocentric concepts including: the Indigenous Relationist Ethos, Ecological Custodianship, Rights of Nature, Legal Personhood for Nature, Ecocide, Planetary Boundaries, Ecological Economics, Wellbeing Economics, systems change, scenario planning and futures thinking. - Hone your ability to analyse, critique and challenge problematic anthropocentric (human centred) approaches to environmental, economic and political governance that are contributing to the destruction of the living world; - Connect and collaborate with a network of like-minded, multi-disciplinary professionals; - Engage at a personal and professional level, with a positive vision for the future.